aoliver44/taxaHFE/README.md

 ------------

-**Problem:** This is taking FOREVER
+**Problem:** This is taking FOREVER!

 **Fix:** Welp, it might still be working, in which case, "Okay!!
 We get it!!
 You have a ton of samples!!".
+More seriously, larger files may take a ton of time to read in, especially for the metadata file.
+If you have a lot of levels to compete, this could take time too.
+Consider giving it more resources.
+If it is still giving you trouble, let us know about it by opening an issue.

 ## **FAQ**